joaomcteixeira/taurenmd/CONTRIBUTING.rst

 taurenmd could always use more documentation, whether as part of the official taurenmd docs, in docstrings, or even on the web in blog posts, articles, and such.
-Write as a *feature* `issue <https://github.com/joaomcteixeira/taurenmd/issues>`_ describing what you would like to see improved in the documention, and if you can do it just `Pull Request <https://github.com/joaomcteixeira/taurenmd/pulls>`_ you proposed updates.
+Write as a *feature* `issue <https://github.com/joaomcteixeira/taurenmd/issues>`_ describing what you would like to see improved in the documentation, and if you can do it just `Pull Request <https://github.com/joaomcteixeira/taurenmd/pulls>`_ you proposed updates.

 Feature requests and feedback